Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Mijenta Tequila

-Man, we love us an artisinal tequila.
-Especially one with a commitment to environmental sustainability and support for the local community.
-Mijenta (pronounced Mee-hen-ta, FYI) is inspired by “Mi Gente” meaning “My People”.
-They're all about repping a collective mindset, being part of a community of likeminded people who come together to celebrate life.
-And nothing celebrates life more than tequila, right?
-Right.
-Their ethos is that they should do everything in their power to reverse the environmental impact of creating their spirit, so all the paper-related components of their product (like the label and box) are made of agave waste, and the organisation actively supports local businesses and communities by purchasing all packaging elements from Mexico.
-They're also v. keen to look after their land (it's what creates the agave for them to make this kick-ass spirit) so they've kept it all totally organic, and with an absense of pesticides in their fields, it's not just agave that grows there.
-That's what they think gives a special taste to Mijenta.
+Man, we love us a tequila - especially one with a commitment to environmental sustainability and support for the local community.
+Mijenta (pronounced "mee-hen-ta", FYI) is inspired by the term “mi gente”, meaning “my people”.
+This B Corp-certified brand is all about repping a collective mindset, being part of a community of likeminded people.
+Their ethos is that they should do everything in their power to reverse the environmental impact of creating their spirit, so all the paper-related components of their product (like the label and box) are made from agave waste, and they actively support local businesses and communities by purchasing all packaging elements from Mexico.
+They're also v keen to look after their land (it's what creates the agave for them to make this kick-ass spirit) so they've kept it all totally organic.

 mijenta-tequila.com